HTTPArchive/almanac.httparchive.org/src/content/en/2024/seo.md

 In 2024:

 - 0.4% of desktop and 0.3% of mobile pages saw the directives' values changed by rendering.
-- Secondary pages were more likely to have robots directives.
-And 48% of secondary pages contained a meta robots tag compared to 43.9% of home pages.
+- Inner pages were more likely to have robots directives.
+And 48% of inner pages contained a meta robots tag compared to 43.9% of home pages.
-- Rendering was more likely to change the robots directive of a home page (0.4%) than that of a secondary page (0.3%).
+- Rendering was more likely to change the robots directive of a home page (0.4%) than that of a inner page (0.3%).